elastic/crawler/docs/features/EXTRACTION_RULES.md

 I want to extract all of the cities as an array, but only from the webpage that ends with `/cities`.
 First I must set the `url_filters` for this extraction rule to apply to only this URL.
-Then I can define what the Crawler should do when it encounters this webpage.
+Then I can define what the Open Crawler should do when it encounters this webpage.

 ```yaml
 domains: